What is a Spouse Visa extension?

 A Spouse Visa extension is an option for people already living in the UK with leave to remain as the married partner of a British citizen or person with settled status.

-Call us on 0161 826 9783 to find out more about how Immigration Lawyers Manchester can support you in your aims to extend a Marriage Visa.
+Call us on 0161 826 9783 to find out more about how Immigration Lawyers Manchester can support you in your aims to extend a Spouse Visa.

 Spouse Visa extension requirements